 To be considered for teaching and research assistantships and for a variety of possible university or college fellowships, it is very important for applicants to submit application material on time.
 All application materials should be submitted by December 1st for the following academic year for full consideration of funding.
 Applications are typically accepted into February for consideration for assistantships for the following fall.

-Please contact Lisa Keller, Mathematics Education Graduate Program Coordinator, with any questions regarding the Mathematics Education Doctoral Program.
+Please contact Lisa Keller, Mathematics Education Assistant Director, or Vince Melfi, Mathematics Education Graduate Director, with any questions regarding the Mathematics Education Doctoral Program.

 The entire application package (described below) can now be completed online.
 Or, the application package can be mailed to: